 Please see WebSMART for the date your registration will open.
 You will be able to register for the upcoming term on that date or after that date.If you do not have a registration date, please contact the Welcome Center for assistance.

 This message is letting you know that you have been out of good academic standing due to low GPA or low completion rate for three or more consecutive semesters and your registration is blocked.
 This can be from recent semesters, or semesters attended years ago.Please see our Academic Standing page for instructions on how to petition for reinstatement.
 This is required in order to be considered to continue taking classes.

-Be aware of the drop deadlines listed on the CSM website.
+Be aware of the drop deadlines listed on the Academic Calendar.
 If you drop a class before the last drop deadline, it will not appear on your transcript or affect your completion rate.

 Before dropping or withdrawing from a class, it is wise to check with a counselor or Counseling staff member to see how it may affect your progress towards your academic goal.
 Contact Counseling Services for information.

 To withdraw, go to WebSMART – Registration – Add/Drop Classes.
 Look for the class you want to withdraw from.
 Choose Withdraw and click the SUBMIT button.Be aware that withdrawing from a class will lower your class completion rate.
 You must have a cumulative completion rate of 51% or higher to be in good academic standing.